justinsowhat/pymetamap/README.rst

 This will take a list of sentences and extract concepts using MetaMap then return them in the form of a list of Concept objects.

+This is originally written by Anthony Rios <https://github.com/AnthonyMRios/pymetamap>

 How to Install
 --------------